wesdoyle/blog/content/posts/07-testing-epistemology.md

 software actually does.
 Given the assumptions of our test logic and the way that the system under test interacted with the world when the test was executed, we make an assertion about a subsequent event or outcome.

-More importantly, when a test that we expect to pass fails, we're revealing that there is something we don't yet know (or perhaps forgot to consider) about our software.
+More importantly, __when a test that we expect to pass fails, we're revealing that there is something we don't yet know (or perhaps forgot to consider) about our software__.
 In this case, something about the system under test, its environment, or the test itself resulted in an unexpected event or outcome.

 In 1963, Edmund Gettier published a 3-page paper titled